isc-projects/bind9/doc/notes/notes-9.16.24.rst

   running ``rndc reconfig``, then bringing back the removed ``catalog-zone`` clause and running ``rndc reconfig`` again caused ``named`` to crash.
 This has been fixed. :gl:`#1608`

-- On FreeBSD, a TCP connection would leak a small amount of heap memory leading to out-of-memory problem in a long run.
-This has been fixed. :gl:`#3051`

-- Overall memory use by ``named`` was optimized and reduced.  :gl:`#2398`